 This is one thing I do all year round!
 My husband is very selective when it comes to fruit and literally will not eat it unless I sit it in front of him.
-Fruit is one thing I like to have on hand for snacks for a nice healthful energy boost to get you through the afternoon.
+Fruit is one thing I like to have on hand for snacks for a mid-day energy boost.
+The fiber keeps me full & regular, making my body physically feel its best.
 For instance, Bobby likes strawberries, watermelon, and bananas.
-Even if they are not in season, I still buy them so he can grab a refreshing, fibrous snack versus a pack of cheese crackers.
+Even if they are not in season, I still buy them so he has access to fibrous foods he actually enjoys.

 Luckily, it is summer time so I can get his favorite (watermelon) frequently!

 - Cook Together

 What a fun way to spend date night!
 It is known that if a person helps in the cooking process of a meal that they will be more likely to enjoy it.
 Experiment with flavors, food, and spend some quality time together in the kitchen.
 Put your spouse to use in washing and chopping up fresh veggies for a stir fry, or cracking eggs for a breakfast veggie omelet.
 Getting involved in the cooking process can also help you make sure you are cooking things you both can enjoy – a foundational part of mindful & intuitive eating!

 This is something we do a lot in my kitchen because sometimes you are just not in the mood for plain veggies on the side.
 There are many different opportunities to add plants to your meals.
 For example, when we make rice, I add 1 cup of riced cauliflower to 1 cup of cooked rice providing extra fiber and nutrients to the dish–and Bobby loves it!
 Let’s say your spouse only likes iceberg lettuce in salads.
 One option is to mix in some freshly chopped spinach to the iceberg to give more texture, flavor and micro-nutrients to the salad.